 Resources for schools

-Education therefore plays a key role in ensuring that we have the information and understanding we need to make better lifestyle choices, that allow us to reduce the impact we have on our local natural areas and wildlife, so that we can enjoy them for generations to come.
+Education plays a key role in helping us all understand our surroundings and make sustainable lifestyle choices that reduce our impact on our local natural areas and wildlife, so that we can enjoy them for generations to come.

 - provide Eurobodalla schools with a portfolio of linked environmental programs